Berlin North–South mainline: Southern section

 East of the tunnel exit is the site of the disused Anhalter freight yard.
 The bridges on the line over Yorckstraße lie between the S-Bahn to the west and the disused bridges of the tracks to the former freight yard.
 Continuing south, the line runs along the former route of the Anhalter line parallel to the S-Bahn.
 The line has one S-Bahn and three long-distance double-sided platforms on the lower level of Südkreuz station, below the Ringbahn S-Bahn platform.
 After Südkreuz the line crosses the extensive facilities of the former Tempelhof marshalling yard.
 The former mainline of the Anhalter railway ran to the west next to the S-Bahn tracks in today's Südgelände Nature Park.
 The line ends at Südkreuz south end junction, more than a kilometre south of the Südkreuz platforms.
 The line continues as the Anhalter railway.
-Nearby there are preparations for the proposed grade-separated junction with the Dresden railway.
+The grade-separated junction with the Dresden railway is nearby.
 Also nearby is the freight line connecting the Ring railway with the freight yard at Marienfelde.